ibm-cloud-docs/watsonxdata/known_issues.md

 ## Limitation: Users can create 3 instances of Milvus service for a single instance of watsonx.data in IBM Cloud.
 {: #known_issues6821}

-## Issue: Unable to create views in Presto (Java).
+## Issue: Unable to create views in Presto.
 {: #known_issues1.0.0_6}

-Presto (Java) describes a view in a mapped database as a TABLE rather than a VIEW.
-This is apparent to JDBC program connecting to the Presto (Java) engine.
+Presto describes a view in a mapped database as a TABLE rather than a VIEW.
+This is apparent to JDBC program connecting to the Presto engine.

 ## Issue: Using special characters in schema, table, or column names.
 {: #known_issues1.0.0_4}